Ohio Workplace Injury Lawyer and Construction Negligence Attorney reviews roofing accidents for injured plaintiffs nationwide

 Ladder falls are so common that safety officials cannot stress enough the importance of taking extra precautions when engaged in roofing or other types of construction work.

-Because falls are the leading cause of serious injury and death in the construction industry, the Occupation Safety and Health Administration (OSHA) has provided employers with an abundance of safety tips and literature in order to curb the terrible consequences of workplace negligence, worker fatigue, poor construction site design, defective materials and a lack of training.
+Because falls are the leading cause of serious injury and death in the construction industry, the Occupation Safety and Health Administration (OSHA) has provided employers with an abundance of safety tips and literature in order to curb the terrible consequences of workplace negligence, Fatigued Worker Accidents, poor construction site design, defective materials and a lack of training.

 Unless employers work to control the risk factors, roofers are at risk of injury and death.
 OSHA citations are frequently issued to employers who fail to provide a safe working environment.
 Roofing accidents are often the result of the following: